 According to forecasts, the compound annual growth rate of the semiconductor industry from 2021 to 2026 will exceed 6%.
 With the increase in investment in storage devices and semiconductor components, the technological advancement of the entire semiconductor industry is also constantly evolving.
-The emergence of the Internet of Things and artificial intelligence (AI), as well as the proliferation of complex electronic products, are driving high-end applications in the consumer electronics and automotive industries, increasing the adoption rate of semiconductor manufacturing to meet growing demand.
+The emergence of the Internet of Things (IoT) and artificial intelligence (AI), as well as the proliferation of complex electronic products, are driving high-end applications in the consumer electronics and automotive industries, increasing the adoption rate of semiconductor manufacturing to meet growing demands.

 The global semiconductor market in 2020 will be approximately 425.96 billion U.S. dollars.
 During the COVID-19 outbreak, it affected the global economy and business markets.
 According to statistics, the semiconductor market grew moderately by 3.3% in 2020, and it is expected to grow from 452.25 billion US dollars in 2021 to 803.15 billion US dollars in 2028.
 The compound annual growth rate during 2021-2028 is 8.6%.